bluwy/publint/site/rules.md

 ## `USE_TYPE`

 Since [Node.js v20.10.0](https://nodejs.org/en/blog/release/v20.10.0), it introduces a new `--experimental-default-type` flag to flip the default module system from "CJS-as-default" to "ESM-as-default".
 If enabled, `package.json` without the `"type"` field will mean its descendant JS files to be interpreted as ESM instead of CJS, which may not work correctly.

+While this only applies to files outside of `node_modules`, it's still recommended to set it up for future-proofing.
+And it also helps the `--experimental-detect-module` flag if enabled.

-Hence, if you've not set the `"type"` field, it's recommended to set as `"type": "commonjs"` (default value) to be future-proof.
+Hence, if you've not set the `"type"` field, you can explictly set it as `"type": "commonjs"` (default value), or migrate to `"type": "module"` and write in ESM completely if possible.

 ## `FIELD_INVALID_VALUE_TYPE`